tomaskovacik/arduino/libraries/F-6188/README.md

 # how to use it #

+<a href="https://www.arduino.cc/en/Guide/Libraries">Information about using libraries on arduino site</a>

 Copy content of this repository directory or just this two files: F6188.cpp, F6188.h to ~/Arduino/libraries/F-6188/ directory (if did not exist, create one).
 Open new project in arduino and put this line on top :

 ```